 Instagram Stories were introduced in 2016, and over the years they have become a staple of the Instagram platform.
 Instagram Reels were introduced in 2020, and like Stories, they were introduced to complement Instagram’s existing features, rather than replace anything.
-Stories and Reels are not competing features, and, in fact, work together well for brands that are invested in both.
+Stories and Reels are not competing features, and, in fact, work together well for brands investing in Instagram growth strategies.

 Reels are able to be shared as Instagram Stories, which can be a powerful cross-promotional tactic to ensure your content is being seen by as many of your followers as possible.

 Instagram Reels can be as simple as pointing your phone’s camera at a subject and pressing record.
 The channel’s creative tools make creating Reels a breeze for marketers.
 From the navigation menu, where you post your regular Post and Stories content, there is also a button for posting a Reel.
 That is where you have the ability to record content on the fly, or upload video footage from your phone.
 Be sure to make use of the timer to record short bursts of hands-free footage, and play around with Instagram’s robust editing tools to create seamless transitions, line up objects and backgrounds, stitch together multi-clip videos, and explore the Instagram music library to really help your video make an impression.